NLog/NLog/README.md

 -----

- ℹ️ Looking for NLog 5?
-Just install NLog 4.5+!
+ ℹ️ NLog 5.0 Released!

-NLog 4.5 implements the platforms added in NLog 5 (.NET Standard 1, .NET Standard 2, UWP, etc) and added structural logging, *without breaking changes*!
+ NLog 5.0 is finally here.
+See [List of major changes in NLog 5.0](https://nlog-project.org/2021/08/25/nlog-5-0-preview1-ready.html)

 NLog Packages
 ---
-NLog consists of multiple packages.
-Most of the functionality is inside the NLog (core) package.
-What's inside the packages?
-See [targets](https://github.com/NLog/NLog/wiki/Targets) and [layout renderers](https://github.com/NLog/NLog/wiki/Layout-Renderers) overview!
+The NLog-nuget-package provides everything needed for doing file- and console-logging.
+But there are also multiple NLog extension packages, that provides additional target- and layout-output.
+See [targets](https://nlog-project.org/config/?tab=targets) and [layout renderers](https://nlog-project.org/config/?tab=layout-renderers) overview!

 See Nuget/build status of all official packages [here](https://github.com/NLog/NLog/blob/dev/packages-and-status.md)